isaka-james/fb-phish/README.md

 ## What's new?
-  - [x]  Now windows users can run smoothly without any problem. ( Feb15, 2024)
+  - [x]  Now windows users can now run smoothly without any problem. ( Feb15, 2024)
-  - [x]  The reload feature is now added for windows admin pannel!.
+  - [x]  The reload feature has been added for windows admin pannel!.
 (Feb15, 2024)
   - [x]  New User Interface resembling to the today's Facebook interface!.
 (Jan,2024)
   - [x]  Removed all the facebook links, now everything runs locally!.

-## My anonymous friend's comment:
+## My anonymous friend's comment: 💭
 *This login page is so well-crafted that even Mark Zuckerberg himself might be fooled.
 The design is flawless, the user experience is seamless, and the security measures are top-notch that It has no connections link with Facebook, So when you use, you feel like **anonymous hacker** !.
 It's like the perfect replica, so identical to the real thing that even the creator of Facebook would have a hard time telling the difference.*

 ### How it look on Desktop?